 [English-Speaking Dharma Classes]

-Lead by Venerable JinHe Fa Shih.
+Lead by Venerable JinHe Shr.
 Join us on every Wednesday Evening to understand the psychology of the mind: there'll be Q&A, Sutra/ Dharma interpretation.
 Participants from around the world.
 This is a free session, join the WhatsApp Group to get the Zoom Link.

 Tai-Chi and Breathing Activities